use-ink/ink-docs/docs/faq/faq.md

 contents eagerly which is often not what you want.

 [See this chapter](/datastructures/overview) where we go into more details and provide examples.

+### Why is it not possible to use floating point data types in ink!?
+How do I implement returning a decimal number?

+Floats are cool for all kinds of reasons, but they also have one important drawback.
+Floating point arithmetic is non-deterministic which means that different processors compute (slightly) different results for the same operation.
+Although there is an IEEE spec, non-determinism can come from specific libraries used, or even hardware.
+In order for the nodes in a blockchain network to reach agreement on the state of the chain, all operations must be completely deterministic.
+Hence we don't allow floating point data types in ink!.

+Subsequently it's not possible to return a decimal number from an ink! message.
+What you should do instead is to have your user interface denominate the returned number to decimals.

+Note, that it's typical for blockchains to have the number of available tokens defined as a non-floating number and determine the decimal places in the user interface.
+For example, 1 Bitcoin is equivalent to the smallest unit of 100.000.000 Satoshi and all Bitcoin implementations internally persist account balances in Satoshi, not as a decimal number of Bitcoin.